|Medical Services ● Disease Control|

 HAIs are associated with a variety of causes, including (but not limited to):

-Four categories of infections account for approximately three quarters of HAIs in the acute care hospital setting:
+Five categories of infections account for the majority of HAIs in the acute care hospital setting:

-In addition, infections associated with Clostridium difficile, Methicillin-resistant Staphylococcus aureus (MRSA) and other multi-drug resistant organisms also contribute significantly to the overall problem.
+Infections associated with Methicillin-resistant Staphylococcus aureus (MRSA) and other multi-drug resistant organisms also contribute significantly to the overall problem.
 The frequency of HAIs varies by location.

 National Get Smart About Antibiotics Campaign - click here for more information and materials.